 Royal Oak real estate is some of the most expensive in Michigan, although Royal Oak house values don't compare to the most expensive real estate in the U.S.

-Royal Oak is a decidedly white-collar city, with fully 90.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Royal Oak is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Royal Oak who work in management occupations (13.22%), office and administrative support (12.52%), and sales jobs (11.46%).
+Royal Oak is a decidedly white-collar city, with fully 91.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Royal Oak is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Royal Oak who work in management occupations (13.51%), office and administrative support (11.66%), and sales jobs (11.11%).

 Also of interest is that Royal Oak has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Royal Oak home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Royal Oak residents report their race to be White, followed by Black or African-American.
+The greatest number of Royal Oak residents report their race to be White, followed by Asian.
 Important ancestries of people in Royal Oak include Irish, Polish, English, and Italian.

 The most common language spoken in Royal Oak is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Langs. of India and Other Indo-European.